Minneapolis City Council Says It Will Disband Police Force

 Amid the nationwide unrest following the death of Floyd, protesters around the country have been demanding that cities defund or abolish their police forces under the rationale that systemic, institutionalized racism has left departments beyond reform.
 Instead, advocates have called for reallocating the funding used for law enforcement to other government agencies and to resources for communities of color.

 The outcry has started to get some results.
 On Sunday morning in New York City, embattled Mayor Bill de Blasio pledged to reallocate some of the NYPD’s $6 billion budget to youth initiatives and social services — though he did not offer specifics.
 Los Angeles mayor Eric Garcetti announced last week that he would reallocate as much as $150 million from the police force’s budget to other programs.
 Neither mayor’s pledge come anywhere near the scope of what may now happen in Minneapolis, where the police force had already faced serious criticism, regarding both the treatment of people of color and addressing serious crime, long before four of its officers killed George Floyd two weeks ago.
-Noted the Appeal on Sunday:
+The Appeal noted on Sunday:

 For years, activists have argued that MPD has failed to actually keep the city safe, and City Councilmembers echoed that sentiment today during their announcement.
 MPD’s record for solving serious crimes in the city is consistently low.
 For example, in 2019, Minneapolis police only cleared 56 percent of cases in which a person was killed.
 For rapes, the police department’s solve rate is abysmally low.
 In 2018, their clearance rate for rape was just 22 percent.
 In other words, four out of every five rapes go unsolved in Minneapolis.